mit-quest/necstlab-damage-segmentation/README.md

 * You are familiar with image annotations and how they are used in image segmentation.
 If you are unfamiliar with this, see [here]() for more information.
 TODO: add link/link content
 * You are familiar with how datasets are used in Machine Learning (for example, splitting your data into train, validation, and test).
 If you are unfamiliar with this, see [here]() for more information.
 TODO: add link/link content

-## Copying the raw data into the cloud and processing it for usage in a dataset
+## Ingesting the raw data into a cloud bucket and processing it for usage in a dataset

 Prerequisite artifacts:
 * A stack of (zipped) images or annotations (tifs) that we wish to use in the other workflows on your local machine